briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Malicious Code
-- Attackers can insert malicious code into system that works fine and leverage it to get information
+- Attackers can insert malicious code into a system that works fine and leverage it to get information
     #### Examples
     - WannaCry ransomware
     - British Airways XSS